Open-Source-Compliance/OSCake/README.md

 13. Inside of this project, create a directory `src-gen` as sibling of the directory `src`
 14. Create a new file *src/what-ever-you-want.***oscd**.
 15. Play around with inserting your first *Open Source Compliance Declaration*.
 (Keep in mind: `String Space` allows you to select the next syntactically valid input)
-16. On the file level inside the cloned repository, `cp test/a-input.oscc/\*.oscc -> $HOME/ews.dsl/ews.osc/src/`
+16. On the file level copy test/a-input.oscc/\*.oscc from the OSCake repository -> $HOME/ews.dsl/ews.osc/src/`
 17. Press key F5
 18. Exec the following steps to test a complete round trip from oscc via oscd to oscf.md:
   - open `tc05.oscd`